 Kuala Lumpur is a famous stopover destination on the way to other countries in Asia, Europe and Australia.
 One can find a lot of cheap direct flights to and from various destinations in Asia and various cities in Australia.
 As well as affordable direct flights to and from Europe (London, Frankfurt, Paris; mostly via Malaysian Airlines).

-There are two airports in KL: Kuala Lumpur International Airport (KUL) and Sultan Abdul Aziz Shah (SZB) Airport.
+There are 2 airports in KL: Kuala Lumpur International Airport (KUL) and Sultan Abdul Aziz Shah (SZB) Airport.

 KLIA 2 is located few kilometres away from KLIA 1.
 Take an Airport Liner bus or Airport Express / KLIA Transit train to get to / from KLIA 2.
-Tickets cost 2 – 2,5 RM.
+Tickets cost 2 – 2,5 RM, which is less than 1 EUR/USD.
 When we were traveling from KLIA 2 to KLIA 1 we took a free bus, but unfortunately I can’t find any information about it now.
 We just stumbled upon this bus when we were searching for the bus which will take us to KLIA 1.
+Maybe there isn’t one anymore.

 KUL is located 61 km south of Kuala Lumpur, in Sepang district.
-To get there it takes about one hour by bus and half an hour by train.
+To get there it takes about one hour by bus, half an hour – if you are traveling by train.

 There is another airport in Kuala Lumpur – Sultan Abdul Aziz Shah Airport (aka Subang SkyPark).
 Unlike KLIA this airport is not the busy one.
 Only three companies operate there – Firefly, Malindo Air and Malaysian Airlines.
 There are direct flights to a couple of places in Indonesia, to Koh Samui island in Thailand, few cities in Malaysia and to Singapore.
-There is a bus to Sultan Abdul Aziz Shah Airport from Pasar Seni (number U81).
-The ticket costs around 3 RM (0,75 euro).
+There is a bus to Sultan Abdul Aziz Shah Airport from Pasar Seni bus station (number U81).
+The ticket costs around 3 RM (0.75 EUR).
 Note – the bus numbers and routes can change, so check online before you go!

 There is also a bus shuttle service between Sultan Abdul Aziz Shah Airport and terminals of Kuala Lumpur International Airport (KLIA 1 and KLIA2).
-The journey takes a while, as the distance between the airports is about 60 km.
-The tickets costs 10 RM (about 2,5 euro).
+The journey takes a while, as the distance between the airports is about 60 kilometers.
+The tickets costs 10 RM (about 2.5 EUR).

 There is another one bus terminal – Pudu Sentral, which was used to be city’s main bus terminal a couple of years ago.
 Now it is used as a terminal for short distance buses.